Andy-set-studio/personal-site-hylia/src/posts/keeping-it-simple-with-css-that-scales.md

 We seem to be in an era where tools and methodologies are dreamed up to help avoid communicating with each other.

 Generated CSS class names is a classic example of this.
-Do you know how to get around naming collisions, like a human?
-A bit like this:
+It’s a very typical problem.
+Some might at this point start having an existential crisis, or dream of machine-generated classnames, but check this out: we’re going to try this novel thing called talking:

 ### Dev #1 - Lucrecia